bb107/MemoryModulePP/README.md

   - Compatible with Win32 API (GetModuleHandle, GetModuleFileName, GetProcAddress and any Resource API)
   - Support for C++ exceptions and SEH
   - Optimized MEMORYMODULE structure
-  - Use reference counting, repeated loading of the same module will update the reference counting, please refer to NtLoadDllMemoryExW
+  - Use reference counting, repeated loading of the same module will update the reference counting, please refer to LdrLoadDllMemoryExW
-  - The above features can be turned off through the dwFlags parameter of NtLoadDllMemoryExW
+  - The above features can be turned off through the dwFlags parameter of LdrLoadDllMemoryExW
   - Support for TLS(Thread Local Storage)
   - DllMain can receive four types of notifications
   - Support forward export
+  - Provides limited support for .net assembly loading

 ## Tech